I've tested 100 monitors and these are the best ones for work, gaming and everyday use

 Color accuracy is the other aspect of color, which lets us measure how closely a monitor can reproduce a given shade.
 This is presented as a Delta-E rating, which indicates the level of deviation from perfect.
 Zero is a perfect score, while higher numbers indicate lower accuracy.

 We also test a display's response time, using a Leo Bodnar input lag tester.
 This device measures how long it takes a signal to travel from a source device to the monitor and show up on the display.
-Measured in milliseconds, this number is most useful for gamers and anyone that needs immediate onscreen feedback from any input.
+Measured in milliseconds, this number is most useful for gamers and anyone who needs immediate onscreen feedback from any input.

 Finally, every monitor we test is also used for web browsing, streaming video and gaming, as well as the writing of the review itself.
 Our anecdotal testing will often allow us to note the quirks of a display that lab testing might miss, whether it's difficulty in scaling content or issues with backlight or color reproduction.